dali-lab/crud-template-mobile-expo/README.md

 #### Linting

 ESLint is set up in this project.
-To keep code clean, always remember to run `npm run lint` and fix any lint problems before merging into master.
+To keep code clean, always remember to run `yarn run lint` and fix any lint problems before merging into master.

 ## Deployment
 [Where is the app deployed? i.e. Expo, Surge, TestFlight etc.]